Botcopy/docs/docs/advanced/session-management.md

 This will preserve the conversation history from the previous session and a message is pushed to the chat to act as a divider between the sessions.
 After the divider is added to the chat, the configured bot prompt is triggered in the new session.

 ![Keep History](../_assets/keep-history.png)
-*"Your session has expired" is the default message if a custom one is not set.*
+*"Your session has expired" is the default message if a custom one is not set*

 ### Clear History